metorres89/job_interview_1/README.md

 # Analysis

-To search for text there are mainly two different approaches, looking for text in a char comparison basis or using optimized tools like Regular Expressions.
+To search for text, there are mainly two different approaches, looking for text in a char comparison basis or using optimized tools like Regular Expressions.

 In this sample project both ways are used.

-**WordFinder** class was provided with two different methods:
+**WordFinder** class was written with two different methods:

 1. **Find**: which internally uses the **CharBasedFrequency** method.
 This method calculates the occurences of a single word in the char matrix using char by char comparison algorithm.
 It's not very optimized, but I took some precautions to skip loops for some cases, like when the word doesn't fit in the remaining positions of the vertical or horizontal array.